Airport Transfers in Auckland — Compare & Book 2026

 SIM / connectivity: NZ SIM cards from Spark, Vodafone, or 2degrees at AKL.
 Tourist SIMs from NZ$29 for 1.5GB data.

-Tip 1: SkyBus at $11 is good for solo travelers.
+Tip 1: SkyDrive at NZ$20 is good for solo travelers; the AirportLink bus to Puhinui plus a train is NZ$6.
 For 2+ people, Uber or a pre-booked transfer is comparable per person.

 Tip 2: Auckland traffic can be surprisingly bad, especially on the Southern Motorway during rush hour.